jackwimbish/tenorwisp/_docs/codebase_review.md

 -   **Real-Time Direct Messaging:** The core messaging functionality is robust and well-architected.

+-   **UI and UX Refinements:** Significant improvements have been made to the app's overall usability and navigation.
+    -   **Streamlined Navigation:** The main app shell and home screen have been reorganized for a more intuitive user flow, with standardized navigation buttons.
+    -   **UI Bug Fixes:** Corrected layout issues where system UI (like Android's navigation bar) would obscure app controls.

 ## 4. Overall Assessment

 ### Strengths
 *   **Excellent Hybrid Architecture:** The codebase now has a clear and powerful separation of concerns between the real-time Firebase backend and the Python-based AI backend.
 This is a production-ready, scalable architecture that uses the best platform for each task.
-*   **High-Performance Media:** The existing media pipeline for messaging is fast, smooth, and efficient.
+*   **High-Performance Media:** The media pipeline is now highly efficient, featuring both client-side compression for faster uploads and server-side processing for videos.
+This ensures a fast user experience while minimizing data and storage costs.
 *   **Secure and Scalable Foundation:** The combination of secure Firebase rules and a secure, independently scalable AI service on Railway ensures the application is both safe and poised for growth.
 *   **Functional Core:** The project has successfully implemented the most critical features of a messaging app and has now built the complete foundational "ignition switch" for the new AI platform.
+*   **Complete UI Mockups:** A full, interactive, (non-functional) placeholder UI for the public discussion feature has been created, allowing for early user feedback and demos.

 ### Areas for Improvement & Next Steps
 *   **Build Core AI Logic:** The next major step is to build out the `start_generation_round` function in the Python backend.
 This includes fetching all "live" submissions from Firestore, running the clustering analysis, generating threads with an LLM, and archiving the processed submissions.
-*   **UX Enhancements:** Continue to improve the user experience with features like read receipts, typing indicators, and user online/offline status for the messaging component.
 *   **Implement Edit Submission:** Add the "Edit" functionality to the `SubmissionScreen` as a future enhancement.
+*   **Continue UX Enhancements:** Continue to improve the user experience with features like read receipts and typing indicators for the messaging component.

 ## 5. Conclusion